 Most people will therefore choose to buy a Down filled bag.
 Down is graded into various qualities, referred to as the Fill Power, higher quality down is more effective at keeping you warm, and so you need less of it resulting in a lighter sleeping bag.
 One area to understand is that the more down you have in your bag the heavier it will be, but that doesn’t mean that it will be any warmer than a bag with less down of a higher quality.
-The higher the Fill Power the more effectively it traps heat so a bag with over 800FP down such as the Therm-a-rest Parsec 20, will be warmer than one with 600FP down so it is important to think about the quality and the weight of the down combined.
+The higher the Fill Power the more effectively it traps heat so a bag with over 800FP down, will be warmer than one with 600FP down so it is important to think about the quality and the weight of the down combined.

 Sleeping bag construction also plays a part in how effective the down is because if the down doesn't have space to expand into (or 'Loft') it will not be as effective.
 You could simply be guided by the EN ratings as to how effective a particular bag is, or you could look more deeply into it - for a fuller discussion of Down, Hydrophobic Down and Ethical Down you could read more here.

 Synthetic insulation has improved dramatically in recent years from being heavy and bulky to very closely mimicking the attributes of down.
-The Therm-a-rest Saros range which are good examples of this using eraLoft synthetic insulation.
+There are a number of different synthetic insulation materials that aim to replicate down with many brands using their own materials developed with some of the leading insulation manufacturers.
 The main benefit of synthetic over down is its ability to retain warmth when moisture is involved.
 People using bivy bags for example, may opt for a synthetic bag due the issues around condensation

 The insulation in the bag keeps you warm by trapping a layer of still air around your body, thus reducing heat loss by Convection.
 In an effort to eliminate all possible space, choose a sleeping bag with an appropriate length for you.
 Therm-a-Rest bags come in three sizes: small (5 ft.
 6 in.), regular (6 ft.), and long (6 ft.
 6 in.).
 Pick the size closest to your measured height.